gouthambs/karuth-source/content/articles/flask_app_directory_structure.rst

     to wrap your database queries using models defined in ``models.py that ``views.py`` can call.
     In the future, should you want to add caching support, you can directly add here and have the benefit of caching.
+  - ``templates`` folder with its sub structure contains the Flask ``html`` templates.
+By mirroring the template sub-folders similar to the app sub-modules, it would be easier to maintain.
+  - ``static`` folder contains all the static resources.
+By isolating this folder, we could use other servers such as ``nginx`` to serve static content.
+- ``setup.py`` script can contain the setup script to bundle your app.
+- ``MANIFEST.in`` typically contains resources about your package, other resources that you wish to package.
+- ``Requirements.txt`` is the place to put all your package dependencies.
+You can easily install all dependencies using ``pip``.
+- ``env`` can contain your virtual environment for development.
+- ``manage.py`` is the place to put any kinds of ``Flask`` related scripts, such as database migrations.
+- ``migrations`` folder containing  configuration and scripts associated with database migration.
+- ``etl`` is a folder to put scripts related to ETL tasks.
+This is something that you could move to a different location.
+Though sometimes it is convenient to group them if you do need to share code with your app.
+- ``fabfile.py`` to automate local and server side tasks that need to be run often.

+... to be continued.